MushfiqueShahood/ML/README.md

-# ML
+# ML1
-#Analysed The Influential Factors That Effect To The Students' Performance and Predict The Result.
+Analysed The Influential Factors That Effect To The Students' Performance and Predict The Result.
+#ML2
-#Ranking The Features Of Smartphones
+Ranking The Features Of Smartphones